 Moss, a young boy, doesn’t understand why his father would invite outsiders to their harvest meal.
 He is grappling with growing up, impatient to become a man because he is tired of being treated like a boy.

 Still, after the coughing sickness, he is the only child who survived in his family.
-Trouble, a girl that understands him, has issues at home as well.
+Trouble, a girl who understands him, also has issues at home.

 When they return from an adventure in the woods, they join the strangers at their harvest meal who don’t speak their language but still manage to convey bad manners by not bringing gifts and asking for a second celebration at their location to be provided by Moss’s people.

-An Indigenous Peoples’ History of the United States for Young People by Roxanne Dunbarr-Ortiz, adapted by Jean Mendoza and Debbie Reese
+An Indigenous Peoples’ History of the United States for Young People by Roxanne Dunbar-Ortiz, adapted by Jean Mendoza and Debbie Reese

 Spanning more than 400 years, this classic bottom-up history examines the legacy of Indigenous peoples’ resistance, resilience, and steadfast fight against imperialism.